ngs-lang/ngs/doc/ngssyn.1.md

 NGS has two syntaxes.

 The **command syntax** covers the tasks of running programs and i/o redirection, mainly for good interactive (and simple scripting) experience.
-It resembles closesly the syntax of `bash`.
+It resembles closely the syntax of `bash`.
 Example: `ls a.txt`

 The **code syntax** is for everything else, giving access to a complete, "normal" programming language.
 Example: `1 + 2 * 3`.